 Aligning Payment with Quality

-- Primary Care Spending Report: OHA and the Department of Consumer and Business Services (DCBS) report the percent of health care expenditures allocated to primary care by prominent carriers, Coordinated Care Organizations and PEBB/OEBB.
-Click here to read the report.
+- Primary Care Spending Report: OHA and the Department of Consumer and Business Services (DCBS) report the percent of health care expenditures allocated to primary care by prominent carriers, coordinated care organizations and PEBB/OEBB.

 - Primary Care Payment Reform Collaborative: The objective of the collaborative is to allow participants to share best practices that support innovation and improvement in primary care and to work together to seek alignment and agreement around primary care reimbursement to help improve population health, patient care, and control health care costs across Oregon.
-This collaborative is building on previous consensus-based strategies agreed to by payers and other key partnersconvened by OHA and the Oregon Health Leadership Council in 2013. convened by OHA and the Oregon Health Leadership Council in 2013.
+This collaborative is building on previous consensus-based strategies agreed to by payers and other key partners convened by OHA and the Oregon Health Leadership Council in 2013.

 Current Payment Incentive Opportunities for Patient-Centered Primary Care Homes

 The Public Employee's Benefit Board (PEBB) provides an age-adjusted, per-member-per-month incentive payment to Tier 2 or Tier 3 recognized primary care homes in the PEBB Statewide plan, administered by Providence Health & Services.
 In addition, PEBB members in the PEBB Statewide plan have lower cost share for primary care services when they access care through a recognized primary care home - from 15 to 10 percent.

 Coordinated Care Organizations

 The coordinated care organizations (CCO) your clinic contracts with may offer incentive payments for recognized primary care homes.
 Please check with your CCO representative to inquire about value based payments that may be available.